 UPNS 309 Pharmacology for Nursing Practice - 3 credits

-The course focus is on the development of competencies for safe and effective nursing care of women, children and maternal/newborn dyads.
-Emphasis is on the nurse’s role in health assessment, health promotion, and promotion of adaptive processes for the women and the child within the context of the family.
-Key concepts for social, cultural, economic, political, and ethical factors that affect health promotion, disease prevention, alterations in health and risk reduction for women, children, and the childbearing family are examined.
+The course focus is on the development of competencies for safe and effective nursing care of children and their families.
+Emphasis is on the nurse’s role in health assessment, health promotion, and promotion of adaptive processes for the child within the context of the family.
+Key concepts for social, cultural, economic, political, and ethical factors that affect health promotion, disease prevention, alterations in health and risk reduction for children, and the family are examined.
 Growth and development theory is also emphasized.

-This course will focus on an introduction to theory and concepts of behavioral and community health nursing.
-Emphasis is on the use of self in relationships with mental health consumers as well as professional nurse's role in working with the community as the client.
+This course focuses on an introduction to theory and concepts of behavioral health nursing.
+Emphasis is on the use of self in relationships with mental health consumers.
 The importance of the therapeutic nurse-patient relationship will provide the framework for exploring the factors, which contribute to stress, maladaptive behavior, and mental illness.
-Care will be delivered based on standards of community health and psychiatric standards of nursing practice.
-The student will then explore the role of the community health nurse and the behavioral health nurse working collaboratively with the community as part of an interdisciplinary team.
-An introduction to conceptual frameworks that focus on community health and behavioral health care is included in both the classroom and clinical portions of the course.
-Selected outpatient mental health settings, and community based agencies will be utilized for clinical practice.
+Care will be delivered based on psychiatric standards of nursing practice.
+The student will then explore the role of the behavioral health nurse working collaboratively with the community as part of an interdisciplinary team.
+An introduction to conceptual frameworks that focus on behavioral health care is included in both the classroom and clinical portions of the course.
+Selected inpatient mental health settings will be utilized for clinical practice.

 UPNS 357 Population Health - 3 credits (2 theory/1 clinical)